SzyJ/Console_Website/README.md

 ## Known issues and problems
 * Formatting does not scale well when displayed on mobile devices
 * Any information about forcing the virtual keyboard to open on mobile devices, would be useful
+* After a link is clicked, pressing enter to issue another command, opens the previous link again (until the used clicks anyware but a hyperlink)